Career Tips 4 min read ·

 Networking is non-negotiable for this transition.
 Based on our experience working with successful candidates, referrals increase your chances of getting an interview by roughly 3-5x compared to cold applications.

-1. Find Big Four alumni at MBB – LinkedIn search for people who worked at Deloitte/PwC/EY/KPMG and now work at McKinsey/BCG/Bain.
+1. Find Big Four alumni at MBB — LinkedIn search for people who worked at Deloitte, PwC, EY, or KPMG and now work at McKinsey, BCG, or Bain.
 They understand your background and can advocate authentically.
+See our networking with consultants guide for detailed outreach strategies.

 2. Attend MBB events — Recruiting sessions, industry panels, and office hours.
 Introduce yourself as a Big Four consultant exploring options.
 The transparency is respected.

-3. Leverage your MBA network – If you have an MBA, connect with classmates at MBB.
-If you do not, consider whether an MBA could accelerate your transition (it is the most reliable path for Director-level candidates).
+3. Leverage your MBA network — If you have an MBA, connect with classmates at MBB.
+If you do not, consider whether an MBA could accelerate your transition — it is the most reliable path for Director-level candidates.
+Read more about post-MBA consulting recruitment.

 4. Request informational interviews — Ask for 20-minute conversations about their experience transitioning.
 Come prepared with specific questions, not generic ones.